leeharhar/harzoo/README.md

 # Harzoo

-Harzoo is a simple, flexible, powerful Python AI agent framework.
+Harzoo is a simple, flexible, powerful Python AI framework.

 Just 1300 lines of code.

-It is a universal world-task architecture: `s₀ → [LLM + tools] → s₁ → [LLM + tools] → s₂ → …`

 ## Documentation